gmirandagh/knowledge-base-assistant/README.md

 docker-compose up
 ```

-Some quick references for Docker-compose commands to stop and resume in
+Some quick references for Docker-compose commands to stop and resume in [Background](#background)

 ### Running locally